balena-io/docs/pages/installing/gettingStarted.md

 ## Adding Your First Device

-This is the application dashboard where all of the devices connected to your application will be shown along with their statuses and logs.
+This is the application dashboard where all of the devices connected to your application will be shown, along with their statuses and logs.

 <img src="/img/common/app/app_dashboard_empty.png" class="shadow" width="80%">